naturforskaren-se/ansible-naturforskaren/README.md

 Ansible scripts to deploy the infrastructure for naturforskaren

 The playbooks should be run in the following order.

-1. setup user
+1. setup a user
+2. Download the media/maps from owncloud

 ## pre-req

-## Playbook 'setup user'
+## Playbook 'naturforskaren_setup-user.yml'
-- sets up the user 's-research'
+- sets up the user 's-research' on a node

+## Playbook 'naturforskaren_download_and_extract_tar.yml'
+- Fetches the media/map tar-file from owncloud
+- Extracts the tar-file